Once a hero, Oregon congressional candidate funds questioned

 During the 2020 campaign, Skarlatos paid himself more than $43,000 in mileage reimbursements, rent and expenses vaguely listed as “contractor campaign staff,” records show.

-In the two months after launching his 2022 GOP primary bid — the only period of time reflected yet in quarterly filings submitted so far — he’s collected another $2,521 in mileage reimbursements.
+In the two months after launching his 2022 GOP primary bid — the only period of time reflected yet in quarterly filings submitted so far — he has collected another $2,521 in mileage reimbursements.

-Skarlatos’ required congressional financial disclosures show a diminishing stream of personal income in recent years.
+The payments Skarlatos’ collected from his campaign were made at a time when he had an inconsistent stream of personal income, according to his congressional financial disclosures.